-36 How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?
+How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?

-In a selective distribution context, the Commission (in Yves Saint Laurent Parfums (1991)) and the EU General Court (in Leclerc v Commission (1996)) have accepted as permitted under article 101 a requirement that lower-quality products or products that may detract from a certain brand or luxury image are not sold near luxury products (eg, that foodstuffs or cleaning products are sufficiently separated from luxury cosmetics).
-However, the General Court clarified that the sale of other products (in the case at hand, products typically found in a hypermarket) is not in itself capable of harming the luxury image of the products at issue provided that the place or area devoted to the sale of the luxury products is laid out in such a way that they are presented in enhancing conditions.
+In a selective distribution context, the Commission (in Yves Saint Laurent Parfums (1991)) and the EU General Court (in Leclerc v Commission (1996)) have accepted as permitted under article 101 a requirement that certain products must not be sold near luxury products (for instance, that foodstuffs or cleaning products be sufficiently separated from luxury cosmetics).
+However, the General Court clarified that the sale of other products is not in itself capable of harming the luxury image of the products at issue provided that the place or area devoted to the sale of the luxury products is laid out in such a way that they are presented in enhancing conditions.